Naranjan Singh Bhalla: History

 The word Bhalla means good and humble, this was not the actual surname of Naranjan Singh.
 His family name was Kala, but the family attained the name Bhalla because of their good deeds.
-It is said that in the early eighteenth century, whenever people used to Visit Sialkot on pilgrimage to Gurudwara Tapiana Sahib they had to trek several kilometres by foot and were exhausted, the ancestors of Naranjan Singh used to feed them with Lassi (curd shake) and Makki di roti (corn bread).
+It is said that in the early eighteenth century, whenever people used to Visit Sialkot on pilgrimage to Gurudwara Tapiana Sahib they had to trek several kilometres by foot and were exhausted, the ancestors of Naranjan Singh used to feed them with Lassi (curd shake) and Makki di roti (cornbread).
 The surname Bhalla was added to the clan in recognition of their goodness and humility.